wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 - Files take a long time to open.
 - Websites take very long times to load.
-- Websites do not load or are not available.
+- Websites don't load or aren't available.

 **Example**: A European gambling company was hit by the biggest and most complex attack ever recorded.
-Luckily, the attack was stopped before any ransom was paid, but in another case, a high-profile online shopping site was subjected to an attack which lasted three days.
+Luckily, the attack was stopped before any ransom was paid, but in another case, a high-profile online shopping site was subjected to an attack that lasted three days.

 ## Encryption and locking malware attacks

 Encryption ransomware attacks are where the cybercriminal adds extra code to files to prevent them being accessed on the users’ IT system; this is known as encryption.
 When the ransomware has downloaded, a message will appear on the screen informing the user of the ransom demand.

-When files are encrypted, they are locked down by the cybercriminal and cannot be opened until the ransom is paid.
+When files are encrypted, they're locked down by the cybercriminal and can't be opened until the ransom is paid.

 The ransomware can be downloaded onto a system via several different routes.
 For example: